-The Opera House had announced but 3 days before, with a 27-hour window of opportunity, that we should submit our questions by email, since they could not take them live, due to the talk being done via satellite.
-Em… has anyone heard of an audio mixer??
-I was lucky enough to catch the notification in time, but others didn’t.
+The Sydney Opera House, venue for the 2011 ‘Festival of Dangerous Ideas’, had announced but three days before, with a 27-hour window of opportunity, for its 5000 attendees to submit their questions by email, since they couldn’t be taken live due to the satellite connection.
+Hadn’t anyone there heard of an audio mixer?
+I was lucky enough to catch the notification in time, but many didn’t.

-It was good news however to hear that the presentation would be split in half: Julian’s talk; then a generous 30 minutes for questions.
-What became quickly evident however, which also made me scratch my forehead, was that the satellite transmission was running on a 7 second delay, despite ABC host Fran Kelly’s explanation: “Ellingham Hall in Norfolk, is a very long way away… ”
+It came as good news that the presentation would be split in half: Julian’s talk; then a generous 30 minutes for questions.
+What became quickly evident however and also made me scratch my head, was that the satellite transmission was running on a 7 second delay, with ABC host Fran Kelly trying to explain that: “Ellingham Hall in Norfolk, is a very long way away… “.

 It began thus:

-[audience cheers when Assange's name is mentioned; WOO HOOs abound when he appears onscreen]
+[Audience cheers when Assange's name is mentioned; 'Woohoo!" when he appears onscreen]

 Assange: It is heartening to me to hear that kind of response in Australia.
 The Australian public and its support of our work is really something that keeps us going.
 The reaction in Washington and London is really very different, and that’s something I’d like to explore a little bit; about how different nationalities and different States have viewed our work and reacted to it.

 “310 days ago I was in Wandsworth Prison in Windsor, in London.
-I was placed into the basement, into the CSU(?) separation unit, kept away from all other prisoners, confined to myself 24 hours a day, and during that time I had a moment to reflect…”
+I was placed into the basement, into the separation unit; kept away from all other prisoners, confined to myself 24 hours a day, and during that time I had a moment to reflect…”

 “We had a whole lot of government task forces in Australia set up against us – publicly declared – involving the AFP, ASIS ASIO, the Department of Defence and the Attorney General; looking in to whether there was any way to stop what we were doing; whether we had committed criminal offences in Australia… and that swift reaction by the Australian Government was only stopped, ONLY stopped by the Australian population and by our friends in the Australian media.”